-Report for America corps members receive an initial training in June to prepare them for the year ahead, plus continued training and mentoring throughout their term of service.
+Incoming Report for America corps members receive training from experienced journalists on building their beats and developing trust, plus continued training and mentorship throughout their term of service.

 Corps members are paired with a mentor who is uniquely positioned to help them excel in their roles and who will provide support and encouragement throughout the year.